(Geographic Information System) functions,

 Increases in assessed value of individual parcels of property as determined by

-the assessor, may exceed four percent within a jurisdiction.
+the assessor, may exceed three percent within a jurisdiction.
 Agricultural

 property, except agricultural dwellings, are assessed on the basis of